 To the best of our knowledge, we have reduced the number, but with content being created and edited regularly, these may appear from time to time.
 If you find any of these, please report them in one of the ways suggested above.

 We currently have no items we would classify as disproportionate burden.
 This may change as regulations and content changes, or if items are discovered that we would classify under this heading.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services.
 By September 2020, we plan to either fix or replace them with accessible versions.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 23 2018 if they’re not essential to providing our services.
 For example, we do not currently plan to fix Special Collections content.
 If you need to access this content and cannot, please contact us and we can look into this specifically.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-As well as this, the library has a Web Authors Group specifically set up to periodically review and provide support for staff to ensure our content meets the expected standards where possible.
+As well as this, there is a Web Authors Group specifically set up to periodically review and provide support for staff to ensure our content meets the expected standards where possible.
 This group will review the website, and will respond and update when regulations change and when issues are found and reported.